-Sometimes it is hard to find somebody to travel with, friends cancel trip plans because of work or family situations, others just do not feel like travelling and you can choose to cancel your adventures too or just to keep wandering as a solo traveler.
-It is not an easy way, because if you make any mistakes you can be angry only with yourself, if you get lost it is only you who will find the right path.
+Sometimes it is hard to find somebody to travel with, friends cancel trip plans because of work or family situations, others just do not feel like traveling and you can choose to cancel your adventures too or just to keep wandering as a solo traveler.
+It is not an easy way, because if you make any mistakes you can be angry only with yourself if you get lost it is only you who will find the right path.
 Although, at the end of the day when you feel that peace with yourself and satisfaction you understand that it was worth it.

 I love Liz Carlson writing style!
 As she says her friend described her once as “cynical but kind in equal measure”, you can definitely feel that in her writing style.
-She started her blog in 2010 and she documented all her trips in this blogs.
+She started her blog in 2010 and she documented all her trips in these blogs.
 “My blog is a collection of anecdotes and adventures that will hopefully entertain and make you smile”

 Kiersten is a California native, who left her career in corporate wealth management to travel.
 Like many girls, she was taught to go to college, get a job, get married, have kids and live happily ever after.
 Although she chose a path to live happy now and to explore.

 I love that she is honest and told that she didn’t quit her job, sold her belongings as most of the travelers.
 The beginning for her was not easy and she traveled with hardly any money in the bank till she managed to earn enough money from her blog.

 Christie is a travel writer and photographer based in San Francisco who love colorful landscapes and adventures.
 Her genuine love for sharing her experiences about travel, photography, style, and beauty really impress me, because she does that so natural and optimistic.